 Roy C. Thornton, better known as Chuck, started his practice because he wanted to be able to work with smaller clients and create a higher level of personal satisfaction with each one.
 In 30-plus years, he’s built the firm into a stable and specialized position, working closely with businesses and individuals that are guided by an entrepreneurial spirit and foundation.

 Chuck has gone well beyond the standard scope of education and training to be a CPA, giving him the ability to look at any business with more insight than most.
-His abilities to think creatively are what clients love about working with R.C.
-Thornton and Associates.
+His abilities to think creatively are what clients love about working with our firm.
 Within moments of meeting with the firm’s associates, it’s obvious that the firm has the knowledge and specialized expertise to operate in their best interest, however complicated their circumstances may be.

 Chuck’s diverse areas of specialty include strategic tax planning, estate planning and resolving tax controversies for all entities.
 His professional designations include: